keithasaurus/koda-validate/README.md

 ) == Err("Assistant TO THE Regional Manager!")

 ```
-Things to note about `employee validator`:
+Things to note about `employee_validator`:
 - we can pre-process strings for formatting
 - we can add in additional checks to validators (e.g. `not_blank`, `MaxLength`, etc.)
 - we have two stages of validation on dictionaries: first the keys, then the entire object
-- apparently we have a problem with someone named Dwight Schrute giving himself the wrong title.
+- apparently we have a problem with someone named Dwight Schrute giving himself the wrong title

-Let's reuse the employee validator, so we can see how easy validators are to combine.
+Let's reuse `employee_validator`, so we can see how easy validators are to combine.

 ```python